david-f-grondin/scandiweb-test/README.md

 This project has been created with create-react-app.

-It uses the following dependencies:
+It uses the following dependencies (non-exhaustive list):

  - React Redux Toolkit, for state management.
  - React Router Dom, for navigation.